tlawrence3/tSFM/README.md

 ```

-# Recreating the supplemental figure from the tSFM publication
+# Recreating the Figure and Supplemental Figures from the tSFM Publication
 1. Creating the supplemental figure <KLD-Significance_ENRIETTII_MAJOR.eps>

     1. Create the table of statistics for KLD logos of clade `ENRIETTII` vs `HOMO` using the pvalue-calculation-method `GPD` with maximum permutation number = 10000, target permutation number 500, and calculate the Confidence Interval of p-values with 5% significance level.
 The running time on an Intel Core i7 Dell XPS was ~34 minutes.
 The outputs are two text files: KLD_ENRIETTII_HOMO_stats.txt and KLD_HOMO_ENRIETTII_stats.txt